punchplatform/kooker/README.md

 Elastic, Minio, Clickhouse.. using a tool called *kastctl* so that you can start kubernetes applications in minutes on any laptop as long as you have docker installed.

-Kooker is developped by the Punch Team with best effort support and is not included officially in Punch product.
+Kooker is developed by the Punch Team with best-effort support and is not included officially in Punch product.
 We encourage you to contribute.

 ## Kooker Essential Design